Why Pakistan Seeks Weak Govnt, Strong Militants in Afghanistan?

 Beside having conflicting interests with Pakistan, India argues that Pakistan policy in Afghanistan serves larger unconcluded policy against India in Kashmir and so the Pakistani military intelligence is unlikely to cease intervention in Afghanistan.

 On the other side, Pakistan seeks strategic investment in Afghanistan’s Taliban to face both Kabul and New Delhi.
 The Pakistani leaders pursue a series of goals in Afghanistan behind the pro-Taliban policies.
-They want to install a friendly regime in the neighboring Afghanistan, limit as much as possible India’s political toehold in Afghanistan, nullify the nationalistic Pashtuns' opposition to the Durand border line between the two countries, and perhaps as a long-time goal manage Pakistan’s interests and influence in the Central Asia region.
+They want to install a friendly regime in the neighboring Afghanistan, restrict as much as possible India’s political toehold in Afghanistan, nullify the nationalistic Pashtuns' opposition to the Durand borderline between the two countries, and perhaps as a long-time goal manage Pakistan’s interests and influence in the Central Asia region.

 Afghanistan formed its national unity government after Ashraf Ghani and Abdullah Abdullah signed power-sharing deal in September 2014 in an effort to tackle the insecurity across the country by bridging political gaps.
-But that proved a failure as nationwide security crisis worsened.
-President Ghani shifted to improvement of ties with Islamabad, breaking with policy of his predecessor Hamid Karzai who declined to build friendship with Pakistan.
+But the bid proved a failure as nationwide security crisis worsened.
+President Ghani shifted to improving ties with Islamabad, breaking with policy of his predecessor Hamid Karzai who declined to build friendship with Pakistan.
 For Ghani, friendship with Pakistan could deprive Taliban of their safe havens on the Pakistani soil.
-The Afghan president was so determined to materialize this goal.
-He cancelled a weapons and munitions purchase deal with India in a bid to appease Islamabad leaders and so eliminate any Pakistani suspensions of Afghanistan collusion with India against Pakistan interests.
+The Afghan president cancelled a n arms deal with India in a bid to appease Islamabad leaders and so eliminate any Pakistani suspensions of Afghanistan collusion with India against its interests.

-The Afghan ambassador to Pakistan Omar Zakhilwal several times, including last time on July 18, visited Pakistan’s Kheybar Pakhtunkhwa province and met with Maulana Sami ul Haq, the head of Darul Uloom Haqqania religious seminary who is known as the spiritual “father of Taliban”.
+The Afghan ambassador to Pakistan Omar Zakhilwal several times, including last time on July 18, visited Pakistan’s Kheybar Pakhtunkhwa province and met with Maulana Sami ul Haq, the head of Darul Uloom Haqqania religious seminary who is known as the hotbed of Taliban.
 The meetings mainly took the Afghan ambassador to call on Sami ul Haq to bring to the negotiating table the Taliban to push the peace process in Afghanistan.
-Sources familiar with the meeting and from Afghanistan government said that Sami ul Haq passed the message to Taliban but the militant group as ever tied any conversation with Kabul leaders to foreign forces withdrawal from the Afghan territories.
+Sources familiar with the meetings and from Afghanistan government said that Sami ul Haq passed the message to Taliban but the militant group as ever tied any conversation with Kabul leaders to foreign forces withdrawal from the Afghan territories.

 Apparently, what Taliban insist on as a precondition to peace with Kabul is almost impossible.
 Pakistan and Afghanistan leaders are well aware of the fact that American-led forces' presence in Afghanistan under the cover of counterterror fight is part of a Washington’s long-term and major strategy in the region.